j3ven7/SupportScripts/README.md

 The `getPlaceIds.py` script can use that information to find the correct placeId and subsequently write that information to a new file.

+Please make sure that any irrelevant columns are removed from the file that you are using.
+The script just puts all the columns together, so extraneous information will break the script.

 ### Google API Setup

 You need to have Google API Keys to execute the `getPlaceIds.py` script.